rutherford-nj/www.rutherfordboronj.com/departments/health/services.md

 * Blood Screening Program – A Multi- Phasic Blood Screening Program offered twice a year in April and October.
 The screening checks for approximately 30 abnormalities in the blood serum, including cholesterol, glucose, Hemoglobin A1-C, and Vitamin D level.
 Fee charged to cover the cost of the laboratory analysis.

-* Tuberculosis Testing – Free testing program offered for pupils teachers, employees and volunteers in the day care centers and schools in town to determine the exposure to Tuberculosis.
+* Tuberculosis Testing – Free testing program offered for pupils, teachers, employees and volunteers in the day care centers and schools in town to determine the exposure to Tuberculosis.

 * Influenza Vaccination – Conducted in October to provide protection for the flu season.
 Administrated by the Board of Health Physician.
 No fee.